INTERACTIVE MEDIA & GAMES

 CTIN 483 Introduction to Game Development - 4 units (GMAD, GMDS, GMAN)*

+Prototyping, testing and working with 2D game engines are the fundamentals of game design.
 This introductory production class is focused on creating 2-D games.
-We will develop a number of prototypes while learning the technical capabilities and challenges of the game engine Torque 2D.
+The course will develop a number of prototypes while learning the technical capabilities and challenges of the game engine Torque 2D.
 In doing so, we will prepare ourselves for making a class project- a complete game.

 Recommended preparation: CTIN 101